Peng Yigang: Biography

 Peng was born in Hefei, Anhui, on 3 September 1932.
 His family relocated to Lihuang County (now Jinzhai County) due to the Second Sino-Japanese War, where he attended Gaoqi Primary School and the Private Zhongzheng Middle School.
 After graduating from Hefei High School in 1950, he was admitted to Tangshan Institute of Technology, Northern Jiaotong University (now Southwest Jiaotong University).
 During the national reorganization of colleges and departments in the year 1952, he became a student of Beijing Railway College (now Beijing Jiaotong University) and then Tianjin University.

 After university in 1953, Peng taught at Tianjin University, where he was promoted to full professor in 1983 and to doctoral supervisor in 1986.
 He joined the China Democratic League in November 1987.

 On 23 October 2022, he died from an illness in Tianjin, at the age of 90.

-Architectures
+Works

 The main buildings designed by Peng include the Architecture Hall of Tianjin University, Wang Xuezhong Art Research Institute (王学仲艺术研究所), Tianjin Water Park Panda House, Pingdu Park, Liugong Island Memorial Hall, and London Chinatown.